theHamsta/pyconrad/README.md

 ![autocomplete_video](README.md_files/autocomplete.webm)

 ## Extension methods for java classes
-For easy transition between Java and Python we extented some important Java classes in Python to convert between the respective Java class and the respective numpy structure.
+For easy transition between Java and Python we extended some important Java classes in Python to convert between the respective Java class and the respective numpy structure.
 The following java classes are extended:
 - PointND
 - SimpleVector